menus12/ML-Learn-2024/README.md

 $\hat{y}$ = $168$ - $0.322$ * $words$ + $17.4$ * $pics$ - $0.241$ * $score$.

+*Note: Considering that materials collection doesn't have a score feature, in this case score is a constant and equals to 100.*

 ### Correlation in completion time for tests

 The visuals of these models are in the Appendix 4.
 The results of the regression model where the 3 variables have been included for the Tests, is below: